 Regulations and initiatives change as rapidly as trends in this industry, especially with regard to substances that harm humans or the environment.
 Companies are required to constantly monitor and implement these changes in complicated chemical management systems.
 Brands and retailers often enforce their own restricted substance lists.

 ECO PASSPORT by OEKO-TEX® is an independent and standardized testing and certification system for chemicals, colorants and auxiliaries used to manufacture textiles and leather.
-The verification process analyzes whether the chemical products and their ingredients meet specific requirements for safety, sustainability and compliance with statutory regulations.
+The process verifies that chemical products and their ingredients meet specific requirements for safety, sustainability and regulatory compliance.

 - Gives textile and leather manufacturers a trustworthy solution for responsibly sourcing independently verified chemicals that are safer for human ecology and the environment.